 Voyage 1 saw rings in 1979.
 They are faint.
-There are 79 moons.
+Jupiter has 79 moons.
 Galileo saw Io, Europa, Ganymede & Callisto, and they are called the Galilean moons.
 They disappear behind the planet.
 Io has volcanoes.

 Earth's rapid orbit takes it between Saturn and the sun every year.
 At opposition, Saturn rises in the east at sunset and sets in the west at sunrise.

 If we were looking down on the solar system, we would see Earth pass between Saturn and the sun.
 Saturn, Earth & the sun would form a straight line.
 Only the planets orbiting beyond Earth reach opposition.
-Mercury and Venus are never at opposition.
+Mercury and Venus never do.

 Uranus is a gas giant made of hydrogen and helium with traces of methane and ammonia.
 Methane gives Uranus its green color.

 Uranus was knocked on its side, and its seasons last 20 years.
 The temperature at its cloud tops is -360 degrees.

 Uranus has 11 rings and 27 moons.
 Its moons are named after Shakespeare's characters.
 Miranda has a weird landscape.

 Neptune is the last of the gas giants and takes 165 years to orbit the sun.
 It has the strongest winds in the solar system, 1200 miles an hour.

 Clyde Tombaugh discovered Pluto at Lowell Observatory in 1930.
 It was classified as a planet until the International Astronomical Union reduced its status to that of a dwarf planet.
 Pluto now belongs to the Kuiper belt.

 Tombaugh thought there was nothing beyond Pluto.
 Astronomers now know of 2300 Trans-Neptunian Objects, among which is the fairly bright Makemake.